 Creating a cohesive treatment for digital assets, let alone a consensus on how to tax these assets, is a long way from being realised.
 This will require a lot of research and collaboration to come to fruition as the world continues to embrace the use of virtual currencies on an ever increasing scale.

 Our Founder, John Marcarian, goes into further detail in the International Taxation of Digital Asset Transactions paper.

 International Taxation of Digital Asset Transactions has been written by our Founder, John Marcarian

 John is an Australian Chartered Accountant with over 25 years of experience.

-He has a deep understanding of digital assets and the Fourth Industrial Revolution presently underway around the world in the area of blockchain and digital assets.
+John has a deep understanding of digital assets and the Fourth Industrial Revolution presently underway around the world in the area of blockchain and digital assets.

 A recognised tax specialist in digital assets, John has a qualification from the MIT Sloan School of Management in BlockChain technologies.

+He works regularly with companies issuing tokens and other forms of digital assets.
 This unique blend of skills gives John a practical day to day knowledge of the business challenges faced by entrepreneurs in the digital asset market.